AmpersandTarski/documentation/tutorial/Conceptual_model_hawaii.md

 ## What have you learned?

-an information system may be seen as a system of relations and rules that governs data, supplemented by user-interfaces that give access to that data.
+* an information system may be seen as a system of relations and rules that governs data, supplemented by user-interfaces that give access to that data.
+* a rule engine executes the rules on all data regularly